fdervisi/IaC-overview/README.md

 # Mastering Modular & Scalable Design: A Journey with Terraform and Terraform CDK

-Infrastructure as Code (IaC) is a pivotal practice in the modern DevOps landscape.
-It paves the way for provisioning infrastructure through code, turning the infrastructure into something reproducible, scalable, and maintainable.
-Among the myriad of IaC tools available, Terraform by HashiCorp stands tall, offering support for a plethora of cloud platforms and services.
+Infrastructure as Code (IaC) is a key tool for modern DevOps.
+It lets us set up infrastructure using code, making it easy to reproduce, scale, and maintain.
+Among the many IaC tools out there, Terraform by HashiCorp is a top choice, supporting many cloud platforms like AWS and Azure.

-This guide aims to walk you through a transformation journey: starting from a flat, hardcoded, unscalable structure, gradually evolving into a modular design that aligns with best practices.
-As a consistent theme throughout this guide, we will be provisioning the same basic infrastructure on both AWS and Azure.
-This consistent reference point will make it easier for you to track the changes, witnessing firsthand how the code refines and enhances from one section to the next.
-By the culmination of this guide, we'll also explore the Terraform Cloud Development Kit (CDKtf) and shed light on the distinct advantages it offers.
+In this guide, we'll show you how to move from a simple, fixed setup to a flexible, modular design that follows best practices.
+To make things clear and consistent, we'll always set up the same basic infrastructure on both AWS and Azure.
+This way, you can easily see how the code changes and improves step by step.
+By the end of the guide, we'll also dive into the Terraform Cloud Development Kit (CDKtf) and talk about its benefits.

-Join us on this transformative journey, as we navigate the intricacies of Infrastructure as Code, making it more efficient, modular, and powerful with each step.
+Join us as we take a deep dive into Infrastructure as Code, making it better with each step.

 ## What Will We Deploy?
 Throughout this guide, we'll be deploying the following components in both AWS and Azure: